-Two Short Walks, to & from Cowden: both 11¾ km (7.3 miles).
-Two hours 55 minutes walking time.
+Short Walk 2, finishing at Cowden: 11½ km (7.1 miles).
+Two hours 40 minutes walking time.

 Explorers 147 & 135.
 Hever station, map reference TQ465445, is in Kent, 3 km SE of Edenbridge.

-4 out of 10 (5 for the Long Walk, 3 for the Short Walks).
+4 out of 10 (3 and 2 for the Short Walks).